FrontEndFoxes/curriculum/workshop/mini2.md

 - Component root nodes
 :::

 Let's try to animate the image of the current dog.
-First, we need to add `v-if` directive to it to provide the proper context for the future transition
+First, we need to add `v-if` directive to it to provide the proper context for the future transition.
+In `App.vue`, edit the main dog's media card:

 ```
 <v-card-media